Wednesday, December 4, 2024

 Gas

-*source Ofgem April 2024 – Note: Rates are averages and will vary by region, payment method and meter type.
+(Source Ofgem: Energy Price Cap October 2024 to December 2024) rates are averages and will vary by region, payment method and meter type.
 Contact your supplier for personalised information.

 UK Domestic energy prices started to increase at the end of 2021 and carried on increasing throughout 2022 and into 2023 due to rising wholesale energy prices across Europe.
-In recent years countries across Europe were able to rely on free-flowing, cheap Russian gas.
-However a reluctance to buy from Russia and unforeseen pipeline issues resulted in energy price spikes across Europe.
+For a number of years countries across Europe were relying on free-flowing, cheap Russian gas.
+However a reluctance to buy from Russia due to the war in Ukraine and unforeseen pipeline issues resulted in energy price spikes across Europe.

 ONS UK electricity price increases 2013 to 2023